Bubazi Health Center Water Project – Rwanda

 3. Community Finance Initiative (CFI)

-4. The First Thousand Days Program (working with education of pregnant mothers and mothers in prenatal care and infant/child nutrition, the first thousand days of a child’s life).
+4. The First Thousand Days Program (working with the education of pregnant mothers and mothers in prenatal care and infant/child nutrition, the first thousand days of a child’s life).

 Friends and family of Peace Corps Volunteer April Zachary may contribute using the donate button below.
 Funds in excess of the project amount will go to other projects in Rwanda.